 - Report: Get the report on the performance of your email.
 Key points which need your concerns are customer usage, social media sharing, bounce, conversion rate, etc.

 After you sent an email, don’t rush to send the next one.
 It’s crucial to find out your strength and weakness that lies in your overall email marketing process.
 What works and what didn’t?
 Can you get them right?
-Having a designed process is essential to sort this out.
+Having a designed process and email segmentation is essential to sort this out.
 You should review the process frequently and improvise it.

 - Write a Concise but Attractive Subject Line